 Simulation systems have taken special care to report realistic performance characteristics of systems by studying and simulating the physical timing characteristic of the concerned storage systems.
-But the big issue with SWDs is not its physical timing but rather it's the functional behavioral difference.
-Hence, we leave the physics of the underlying mechanics to a real physical device, thereby emulating a SWD on top of a real hard disk drive.
-In this section, we detail how to emulate a SWD on a traditional hard disk.
+But the big issue with SWDs is not its physical timing but rather the functional behavioral difference.
+Hence, the emulator can leave the physics of the underlying mechanics to a real physical device, thereby emulating a SWD on top of a real hard disk drive.
+This section details how to emulate a SWD on a traditional hard disk.

-A. Track Shingling
+3.1 Track Shingling

-The difference between a SMR hard disk and a PMR hard disk is track shingling.
+The difference between a SMR hard disk and a Perpendicular Magnetic Recording (PMR) hard disk is track shingling.
 Thus, any modern hard disk can be made to look like a SMR disk by viewing track shingling as using multiple (k, where k is the number of tracks affected by shingling) tracks for writing and single track for reading.
-Figure 2a illustrates track shingling in a SWD with k = 4.
+Figure 2a illustrates track shingling in a SWD with k=4.